 Good relationships lie at the heart of every successful organization.
 Yet no relationship is more important—or more challenging—to navigate than the one between the board and the CEO.
 In this practical and concise book, Peter and David Weekley draw from their years of experience to equip other board members and organizational leaders to enter into a impactful, life-giving partnership.

-In Entrepreneurship for Human Flourishing, Chris Horst and I argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
+In Entrepreneurship for Human Flourishing, Peter and Chris Horst argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
 Whatever their size or form, businesses play a central role in the fight against poverty.